modir/laminas-book/docs/operation.md

 include __DIR__ . '/../vendor/autoload.php';
 ```

+!!! note
-> The *autoload.php* file is generated each time you install a package with Composer.
+    The *autoload.php* file is generated each time you install a package with Composer.
 Besides that, to
-> make Composer generate the *autoload.php* file, you may need to execute the `dump-autoload` command:
+    make Composer generate the *autoload.php* file, you may need to execute the `dump-autoload` command:

->
-> `php composer.phar dump-autoload`
+    `php composer.phar dump-autoload`

 ### PSR-4 and Module's Source Directory Structure

 In Laminas Skeleton Application, you can see how the PSR-4 standard is applied
 in practice.
 For the default module of your website, the `Application` module, PHP classes which
 are registered with the standard autoloader are stored under the `APP_DIR/module/Application/src`
 directory ("src" abbreviation means "source").

-> We will refer to the `src` directory as module's source directory.
+We will refer to the `src` directory as module's source directory.

 For example, lets look at the `IndexController.php` file of `Application` module (figure 3.2).